ebzzry/ebzzry.github.io/ugarit.md

 (encryption aes "KEY")
 ```

-Replace SALT, and KEY, with the salt and key strings that we generated
+Replace SALT, and KEY, with the salt and key strings that you generated
 above.
 Save the file, then secure it.

 ```bash